 As a journalist, his writing has appeared in the New York Times, California Sunday, the Wall Street Journal, and many others.

-In 2004, Crane gave up his career as an educational software producer to pursue his dual dreams of becoming a journalist, and the world’s best air guitarist.
+In 2004, Crane gave up a career as an educational software producer to pursue his dual dreams of becoming a journalist, and the world’s best air guitarist.
 He succeeded at one of them.

-Of his air guitar skills, Blink and The Tipping Point author Malcolm Gladwell once wrote, “Björn Türoque is so good that people with real guitars now have contests to see who can do the best imitation of his air guitar imitation.”
+Malcolm Gladwell once noted (of Crane’s air guitar alter-ego): “Björn Türoque is so good that people with real guitars now have contests to see who can do the best imitation of his air guitar imitation.”

-He also composes music for film and television.
-His credits include the musical score for Air Guitar Nation, No Kid Hungry (Food Network, 2012) The Cool School (PBS, Fall 2007), Hollywood Home Movies (A&E, 2005), How to Eat Your Watermelon in White Company (and Enjoy It) (2005), and The Third Date (independent short, 2003).
+He’s also composed music for film and television.
+His credits include Air Guitar Nation, 20 Feet From Stardom, No Kid Hungry (Food Network, 2012) The Cool School (PBS, Fall 2007), Hollywood Home Movies (A&E, 2005), How to Eat Your Watermelon in White Company (and Enjoy It) (2005), and The Third Date (independent short, 2003).

-And yes, he hosts a podcast too.
+And yes, he hosted a podcast too.
 Who doesn’t these days?